hassamSatti/APIs-for-News/README.md

    cd <repository-folder>

 2. **Map Directory:**
-   - Update the .env file with the PROJECT_PATH to match the location where the project is cloned.
+   - Update the PROJECT_PATH variable in the .env file to the location where the project has been cloned.

 3. **Build and Start Docker Containers:**
    ```bash